jooby-project/jooby/md/guides/greeting.md

 We also demonstrate the **script** and **mvc** programming models, you can pick one or mix both in a single application.

-The **script** programming model is perfect for getting thing done quickly and/or for small applications.
-It is also possible to use the **script** routes on large applications, where you usually split routes in one or more applications and then you compose all those small application into a one.
+The **script** programming model is perfect for getting things done quickly and/or for small applications.
+It is also possible to use the **script** routes on larger applications, where you usually split routes in one or more applications and then you compose all those small application into one.

 The **mvc** programming model is a bit more verbose but probably better for large scale applications.